kyotov/experiments-2/README.md

     ./build/multi_reader_async/multi_reader_async_read_only_demo

 ## Acknowledgements
-Thanks to @kyotov for discussions and ideas on potential usage patterns, suggestions for different experiments, cmake build sample code, and recommendations on specific language features.
+Thanks to [Kamen](https://github.com/kyotov) for discussions and ideas on potential usage patterns, suggestions for different experiments, cmake build sample code, and recommendations on specific language features.